-Analysing and synthesising of a wide range of complex information Critically thinking about the application of evidence to practice Problem solving and reflecting on ones responses to different problems and issues with varying levels of complexity.
-Communication, ICT and Numeracy Skills SCQF Level 11.
-Demonstrating safe and effective professional communication within an interprofessional and/or multidisciplinary team; and show collaboration with individuals, families and carers.
+Critically evaluating safe, effective, evidence-based nursing care by utilising appropriate management strategies, including communication, decision making, problem solving and quality assurance techniques Recognising and knowing how to respond to the complex, unpredictable needs of an individual, and formulate clinical decisions based on this information.
+Applying knowledge from a variety of sources to explore the challenges and complexities linked to the transitional period of becoming a registered nurse.
+Reflecting on one's experience of clinical practice and evaluate the achievement of the NMC (2018) standards for pre-registration Nurse Education.
+Generic SCQF 11 Cognitive skills Analysing and synthesising of a wide range of complex information Critically thinking about the application of evidence to practice Problem solving and reflecting on ones responses to different problems and issues with varying levels of complexity.
+Communication, SCQF 11 ICT and Numeracy Skills Demonstrating safe and effective professional communication within an interprofessional and/or multidisciplinary team; and show collaboration with individuals, families and carers.
 Demonstrating safe and effective decision making in the management of complex health care needs.
 Demonstrate numeracy and drug calculations through the ongoing engagement with safeMedicateTM and proficiencies in clinical practice.
 Use ICT and digital information technologies to source, extract, describe, communicate and make decisions in multiple health contexts.
-Autonomy, Accountability and Working with others SCQF Level 11.
-Working independently to produce a project proposal Working with guidance from a supervisor and clinical experts to progress study and clinical competencies.
+Autonomy, SCQF 11 Accountability and Working with Working independently to produce a project proposal Others Working with guidance from a supervisor and clinical experts to progress study and clinical competencies.
 Organising and managing time taking account of own and others responsibilities.
 Working within ethical and professional boundaries.
 Leading and evaluating safe and effective nursing care with increasing levels of autonomy.
 Recognising and knowing how, when and why to respond to the complexities and unpredictability of an individuals health care needs.

-Pre-requisites: Before undertaking this module the student should have undertaken the following: Module Code: NURS11155 NURS11159 NURS11156 Module Title: Managing Holistic Care Managing Mental Health Care Resilience in Health Other: Co-requisites Module Code: : Module Title:
+Prerequisites Module Code Module Title Managing Holistic Care

+NURS11155 OR

+NURS11159 Managing Mental Health Care

+Other NURS11156 I Resilience in Health

+Co-requisites Module Code Module Title